akhileshjeyaraman/reflecting-in-a-plane_Linear-Algebra/README.md

 # reflecting-in-a-plane_Linear-Algebra
-This is a reflecting bear example to understand the reflection in the plane using Python and NumPy
+This is an example consisting of an image of panda and reflecting the image on the plane This examople can be used to understand the reflection in a plane using Python, numpy and pyplot